Tobbe/tvolezy/readme.txt

 commands.
 It's for those of you who just want to control your volume and don't need to display a slider or anything like that.

+The module has only been tested on Windows XP, but should work on 2000 as well.
+It will not work on Vista or newer.

 Installing and loading the module
 ---------------------------------